-Science and design combined
+Science meets design

-Help with panic and agoraphobia
+Help with panic disorder and agoraphobia

 Our focus is on the treatment of panic disorder and agoraphobia, a form of anxiety disorder in which harmless situations for the affected person seem threatening and thus are increasingly avoided.
 Frequently, people are afraid to leave home, visit crowded public places, or go by bus, train or plane alone, so they try everything possible to avoid these situations.

 This is exactly where Mindable starts.
-Our app helps sufferers to recognize, understand and deal with their fear.
+Our app helps sufferers to recognise, understand and deal with their fear.
 Learning lessons, reflections and hands-on exercises help users understand how their panic attacks come together and how they can overcome their fears in the long-term so that they can enjoy their lives again.

-Focus on user experience design
+Focus on User Experience design